TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Sample: 450 patients

-- Finding: Thick yellow coating predicted metabolic syndrome with 78% sensitivity
+- Finding: Thick yellow coating was associated with metabolic syndrome markers in the study population

 - Source: Evidence-Based Complementary and Alternative Medicine